Persona (series): Release

-The series consists of thirteen games, not counting re-releases and mobile games.
+The series consists of twenty games, not counting re-releases and mobile games.
 Persona was the first role-playing entry in the Megami Tensei franchise to be released outside of Japan, as previous entries had been considered ineligible due to possibly controversial content.
 As examples of this content were in a milder form for Persona, the restrictions did not apply.
 According to Atlus, Persona and its sequel were to test player reactions to the Megami Tensei series outside of Japan.
 The greater majority of Persona games were either first released on or exclusive to PlayStation platforms.
 This trend was broken with the release of Persona Q for the 3DS in 2014.
 All the Persona games have been published by Atlus in Japan and North America.
 An exception in Japan was the Windows port of Persona, which was published by ASCII Corporation.
 After 2016, due to Atlus USA's merger with Sega of America, Sega took over North American publishing duties, although the Atlus brand remained intact.
 Since then, Atlus has been releasing ports of the main Persona games for non-PlayStation platforms, beginning with the release of Persona 4 Golden on Windows in 2020, which marked the first time a numbered entry in the series released for PC worldwide.
 Sega would also assist Atlus in porting Persona 5 Royal and Persona 3 Portable to Windows, in addition to Nintendo Switch, PlayStation 4, PlayStation 5, Xbox One and Xbox Series X/S throughout 2022 and 2023.
+Persona 3 Reload, a remake of Persona 3 (2006), was launched in 2024 for PlayStation 4, PlayStation 5, Windows, Xbox One and Xbox Series X/S, making it the first main entry in the franchise to both receive a worldwide simultaneous release, as well as the first to be available on non-PlayStation formats from launch.
+In a quarterly earnings report from November 2023, SEGA Sammy president Haruki Atami suggested that all future Persona games going forward would follow a similar release and availability cadence in order to meet company expectations of selling at least 5 million units in a new game's first year.